OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ```

-Then you can install it the one that you like by coping and pasting the FMRI (see more details on that later) into a `pkg install` command:
+Then you can install it the one that you like by copying and pasting the FMRI (see more details on that later) into a `pkg install` command:

 ```